cellozeke/Amanom/README.md

 ## Overview

 Amanom is an Amazon clone specializing in snacks.
-Users can search for snacks and add reviews or tags to them.
+Users can search for snacks and add reviews to them.
 Registered users also have access to a shopping cart and a profile where they can view their reviews and past orders.

 ## Link to live site